flipxcrsp/flipxcrsp/README.md

 I started young taking orders from classmates & building gaming PCs before I ever understood terms like "solutions engineering."

 Looking back, it was never just about hardware.
-It was understanding what people wanted, then figuring out how to build it.
+It was understanding what people wanted & building it.

 This page bridges technical interest & business thinking without drowning in too much jargon.
 We have fun here!